Coordinator of Musicology

 - AM, Music, Stanford University

 A professional recorder player and amateur harpsichordist, Dr. Fader combines his interests in musicology and performance through courses in performance practice and the coaching of ensembles in various styles of early music.
 He collaborated with Gesa Kordes in founding the University of Alabama Early Chamber Ensembles in 2009.
 Dr. Fader has played, lectured, and given master classes on performance practice at numerous festivals and institutions.
-He has performed with orchestras and chamber ensembles in the United States and Europe, and has been heard on National Public Radio’s “Harmonia” and “Performance Today.”
-He has been concerto soloist with the Bloomington Early Music Festival Orchestra, the Indianapolis Baroque Orchestra, the Staunton Music Festival, TroisdorfBAROCK, the Dayton Bach Society, SarabandaBonn, and the Palo Alto Chamber Orchestra.
+He has performed with orchestras and chamber ensembles in the United States and Europe and has been heard on National Public Radio’s “Harmonia” and “Performance Today.”
+He was concerto soloist with the Tallahassee Bach Parley, Bloomington Early Music Festival Orchestra, the Indianapolis Baroque Orchestra, the Staunton Music Festival, TroisdorfBAROCK, the Dayton Bach Society, SarabandaBonn, and the Palo Alto Chamber Orchestra.